-Under normal circumstances, the Fund will invest at least 80% of its net assets (plus any borrowings for investment purposes) in domestic and foreign securities of companies and exchange traded funds ("ETFs") that are engaged in the Fund's investment theme of cloud and cybersecurity disruption.
-A company is deemed to be engaged in the Fund's theme if (i) it derives a significant portion of its revenue or market value from the theme of cloud or cybersecurity disruption or (ii) it has stated its primary business to be in products and services focused on the theme of cloud or cybersecurity disruption.
+Under normal circumstances, the Fund invests at least 80% of its net assets (plus any borrowings for investment purposes) in domestic and foreign securities of companies and exchange traded funds ("ETFs") that are engaged in the Fund's investment theme.
+A company is deemed to be engaged in the Fund's theme if (i) it derives a significant portion of its revenue or market value from the theme of robocar disruption and technology or (ii) it has stated its primary business to be in products and services focused on the theme of robocar disruption and technology.